Skip to content

 """

-return self.sku
+return build_variant_display_name(

-Check if variant matches search query.
+Check if variant matches search query with tokenization and fuzzy matching.

 Parameters: